Hazards

 Everything is very grown in and there is a lot to trip on or to cut yourself on, and the brush and grass obscures much of it.
 Also a lot of plants with spikes.

-The Orenda test facility opened just after the Second World War and was in operation until 1959 when the Avro Arrow, which was to use Orenda's Iroquois engine, was cancelled.
+The Orenda test facility opened just after the Second World War and was in operation until 1959 when the Avro Arrow, which was to use Orenda's Iroquois jet engine, was cancelled.

 It is an interesting little bit of Canadian history connected to the Avro Arrow, an aircraft with much national mythmaking surrounding it.

-If it is of interest, I'd recommend Russell Isinger's paper "The Avro Canada CF-105 Arrow programme : decisions and determinants" for a thorough dive into the history of the aircraft and a sober academic assessment of its real abilities rather than the legendary status Canadian pop history assigns it.
+While not specifically tied to this location, if of interest, I'd recommend Russell Isinger's paper "The Avro Canada CF-105 Arrow programme : decisions and determinants" for a thorough dive into the history of the aircraft and a sober academic assessment of its real abilities rather than the legendary status Canadian pop history assigns it.

 A place that piqued my interest mostly out of historical interest and my particular fascination with the Cold War.